What is Megacool?

 <referral-code> part) so that we can fetch the associated recording.
 You can customize the

-/some/path part to add whatever info you need to identify the current location in the game, see share customization part of the docs for how to do this.
+<share-url> part to add whatever info you need to identify the current location in the game, see the share configuration part of the docs for how to do this.

 Megacool links are both Universal Links and deep linking capable.

 How do I test that referrals work without publishing to the App Store/Play Store?

 If you have two devices you can build your app for both of them and use our reset functionality to simulate a new user on both devices.
 You can read about how to test your referrals here.

 Are users who already have my app installed counted as new users by Megacool when I publish the first version with Megacool integrated?